Chilmark House Furniture Series

-Our Babylon Pendant is one in a series of hanging light structures that looks to integrate architecture, lighting, and plant life.
-Utilizing low heat lightning technology, we creates troughs for wild flowers from the meadow located in the front of the house.
+Our Babylon Pendant is one in a series of hanging light structures that looks to integrate lighting design and plant life.
+Utilizing low-heat lightning technology, we created troughs for wild flowers from the meadow located in the front of the house.
 Once a week, flowers are picked from just outside the front door and casually popped into place before dinner.

 The tightly wrapped surface relaxes the hard lines of the design and creates a softness against the more angular shapes.
 The hovering nature of the dresser is intended to promote a sense of space as the floor slides beneath it, while the single desk leg explores the object as a piece of structural design.

 Martha’s Vineyard Armoire

 An armoire typically dominates a room, whereas our design seeks to obscure that fact by wrapping its hard edges in wool curtain, blurring the object’s intent and instilling a sense of mystery in the mundane.
 When open, this armoire’s function is clear — the object is entirely re-contextualized in the room.

 Fabricated by our friend Rick Cantwell in Rhode Island.

 Our Spiral series utilizes LED technology to minimize the size of the driver, banish the transformer from the ceiling and compress a dense set of lights into a single spinning shape.
 When turned down to a soft glow, these night-sky inspired spirals become a pronounced line in space shifting between something fixed yet more ethereal.